A Guide To Claiming For Rear End Collisions

 I Was Hit By A Car From Behind, How Much Can I Claim?

-Whiplash One Or Multiple Whiplash Injuries Without Minor Psychological Damage Symptoms lasting for 18-24 months. £4,215
+One Or Multiple Whiplash Injuries Without Minor Psychological Damage£4,215

 Injured When Rear Ended – Can I Claim Special Damages?

-If you make a successful personal injury claim after being rear-ended, your settlement may also include special damages.
-This compensates you for financial losses and expenses you’ve incurred because of your injuries.
+If you make a successful personal injury claim after being rear-ended, your settlement could also include special damages.
+This head of loss compensates for financial losses, including future losses, caused by your injuries.
+It is therefore often the case that compensation received under special damages will be higher than that for general damages.

 Some examples of costs and losses you could be compensated for in a rear ending accident claim might include: